LiuTangLei/tailscale-awg-installer/README.md

 ### Protocol Masquerading

-Requires ALL nodes to use this fork with identical settings:
+Requires ALL nodes to use this fork with identical settings (ix signatures do NOT require matching):

 ```bash
 # Handshake obfuscation (s1/s2 must match on all nodes)